leah-ewing/HolidayHub/readme.md

 Holiday blurbs and daily emails are written using OpenAI's API, (hitting the '/completion' endpoint).
 My program asks OpenAI for blurbs matching a given holiday and creates a JSON file of holidays and their blurbs, which then populates my PostgresQL/SQLAlchemy database that reflects on the site.

 Emails are sent to users in the database every morning to opted-in users using a Cron job and the ElasticEmail API.
-Another Cron jobs runs twice daily to remove users from the database that have opted-out of receiving emails.
+Another Cron job runs twice daily to remove users from the database that have opted-out of receiving emails.

 ## Stack:
 * Python/Flask